rakki194/yipyap/docs/testing.md

 ## Test Environment Setup

-The test environment is configured in `/src/test/setup.ts` and includes:
-- DOM environment with jsdom
-- Global mocks for browser APIs
-- Automatic cleanup after each test
-- SolidJS testing utilities setup
+The test environment is configured in `/src/test/setup.ts`.
+This configuration provides a DOM environment powered by jsdom for simulating browser behavior.
+Global mocks are included for various browser APIs to enable testing of browser-dependent functionality.
+The environment is set up to automatically clean up after each test to prevent state leakage between test cases.
+Additionally, it includes the necessary SolidJS testing utilities setup to enable proper testing of SolidJS components and reactivity.

 ## Test Utilities